 Green Hippodrome in London) rather than a TV studio.
 She was given noted actor and

-The ‘Cilla’ format of songs and participation in comedy sketches wouldn’t go away, so Dusty had to make funny with noted bird caller Percy Edwards, Spike Milligan, and, in the case of Danny la Rue, resulting in truly embarrassing results.
+The ‘Cilla’ format of songs and participation in comedy sketches wouldn’t go away, so Dusty had to make funny with noted bird caller Percy Edwards, Spike Milligan, and, in the case of Danny la Rue, resulting in truly embarrassing or humiliating results.
 Producer Mel Cornish told the Daily Mirror "We shall be trying to get away from the type of show which has a solo singer all on her own, doing everything.
 The whole thing will be a mixture of music, dancing and comedy — with Dusty, of course, as the icing on the cake."

 When tackling contemporary hits like Gimme Gimme Good Lovin' she was in her element, but as before with both her BBC and ATV shows her material would be dogged by poor arrangements and musicians who sounded uncomfortable with pop music.
 This time the backing would be provided by a band led by Johnny Pearson, while more reliable vocal backup was provided by Madeline Bell, Lesley Duncan and Kay Garner.
 Two dancers were also seen each week, choreographed by Pan's People's Ruth Pearson.
 The show was produced by Mel Cornish who would go on to produce Top of the Pops the following year.

 This final series would be replaced on the 4th November 1969 by a repeat of Bobbie Gentry's BBC2 series.